Livi's Anderson suffers fit on pitch

 "I feel sorry for the boys," Martindale said.
 "Max and Fitzy were spewing up in the toilets at half-time.

-"Fitzy tried to play on, but we had to take him off early in the second half and that's why he ran off with his shirt over his mouth because he was being sick."
+"Fitzy tried to play on, but we had to take him off early in the second half."

 Hibs scored through Kevin Nisbet six minutes after half time, with Martin Boyle securing the win for the Premiership leaders with a minute remaining.